michaelbrockus/rust_cargo_program/readme.md

 * * *

-Targeted audience we are building for is MacOSX and Linux users.
+Targeted audience we are building for is Windows 10, MacOSX and Linux users.
 This project uses [Cargo](https://doc.rust-lang.org/stable/cargo/) `1.48.0` and newer.

 ## Compile, Test and Install